bouralab/Prop3D/docs/index.rst

 #.
 Build your own datasets; and
 #.
 Use your new datasets to train an ML model.

-We provide two precalculated datasets:
+Currently, we provide one precalculated dataset:

-#.
-Prop3D-20 (20 highly populated superfamilies) and
+#. *Prop3D-20 (20 highly populated superfamilies)*
-#.
-The entire PDB.
-In the future.

-We will provide the entire CATH database and AlphaFold-CATH -- CATH mappings for all domains in AlphaFold2.
+In the future, we will provide the entire CATH database, entire PDB, and AlphaFold-CATH -- CATH mappings for all domains in AlphaFold2.

 If you want to generate your own datasets, please follow the installation steps for using the :doc:`./install/hsds.rst`